 Since this drawing lesson has remained one of my most popular, I’ve decided to combine it with one of my most commonly received questions, and that is how to build a good starting drawing kit.
 It includes the things you need for this lesson, plus another good all purpose eraser.

-Carol’s Starter Drawing Kit
+Carol’s Drawing Kit and Upgrade

 Derwent Graphic 2B